Bennett384/Unit-2-Project/README.md

 Someway to leave comments or reviews of the routes..

 Users must sign in to make any changes to the routes and only authorized users can delete the routes.

+Want to add a log list on the show page so I can keep track of the times ive climbed it and how it went.